 - Reduced risk of anemia.
 Significantly improved iron status has been noted for 8 to 12 months after birth for full-term infants who had delayed cord clamping.
 Childhood anemia continues to be a problem for U.S. toddlers, and delayed cord clamping may be a simple solution.

 - Increased blood volume.
 Between one-third and one-half of an infant’s blood volume may be in the placenta at any time.
-The American College of Obstetricians and Gynecologists (ACOG) recommends allowing 30–60 seconds to pass before clamping the umbilical cord.
+The American College of Obstetricians and Gynecologists (ACOG) recommends allowing at least 30–60 seconds to pass before clamping the umbilical cord.
 Research has shown that a delay of just 30–45 seconds allows for an 8–24 percent increase in blood volume; longer delays allow for the transfer of even more blood.

 - Better respiratory function.
 Delayed cord clamping has been associated with improved lung capability and a reduced need for supplemental oxygen.

 - Lower risk for infection.
 Studies show that infants who experience delayed cord clamping have a lower incidence of necrotizing enterocolitis (NEC, a gastrointestinal disease) as well as sepsis (blood infection).